 In the following window, click Add a user account option.

 3. Press Windows Key + Q and type cmd, for the search results, click Command Prompt.
-Type following command and hit Enter key:
+Type the following the command and hit Enter key:

 shutdown /r /o

-Now click Change the account type link in following window:
+Now click Change the account type link in the following window:

 Moving on, change the account status from Standard to Administrator.
 Click Change Account Type.

 In this way, the new local account we’ve created has been changed to Administrator.
-Now you can restart you machine and log into this account with administrator rights.
+Now you can restart your machine and log in to this account with administrator rights.
 Since you have administrative privileges now; so you can backup your documents from the old administrator account.

 Post updated on: 2nd July 2014.